YuanSun-UoM/CTSMdev/README_EXTERNALS.rst

   tag = cime5.4.0-alpha.20
   required = True

-Each entry specifies either a tag or a branch.
+Each entry specifies either a tag, a hash or a branch.
 To point to a new tag:

 #.
 Modify the relevant entry/entries in **Externals.cfg** (e.g., changing
    ``cime5.4.0-alpha.20`` to ``cime5.4.0-alpha.21`` above)